Skip to main content

-This subpage contains additional description and manuals about Panther's communication modules don't include in Panther options.
+This subpage contains additional descriptions and manuals about Panther's communication modules not included in Panther options.

-This guide is based on manual CircuitPython Libraries on any Computer with FT232H by Adafruit.
+This guide is based on the manual CircuitPython Libraries on any Computer with FT232H by Adafruit.

-SB03 is based on FT232H chip.
-It has a CircuitPython support, giving it a wide range of preexisting libraries.
+SB03 is based on the FT232H chip.
+It has CircuitPython support, giving it a wide range of preexisting libraries.

 sudo apt-get install libusb-1.0